 Learn more about the faculty's clinical expertise and research

-The Adult Hematopoietic Stem Cell Transplantation Fellowship Program at Memorial Sloan-Kettering Cancer Center is an independent, one-year program designed to prepare physicians for academic careers in Bone Marrow Transplantation, including experience with clinical research.
+The Adult Hematopoietic Stem Cell Transplantation Fellowship Program at Memorial Sloan-Kettering Cancer Center is an independent, one-year program designed to prepare physicians for academic careers in Stem Cell Transplantation, including experience with clinical research.

-The fellowship provides training in inpatient and outpatient Allogeneic and Autologous BMT, with specific focus on the different subspecialties within Hematopoietic Stem Cell Transplantation, as well as exposure to the different disciplines that relate to Hematopoietic Stem Cell Transplantation.
+The Fellowship provides training in inpatient and outpatient settings, with a specific focus on the different subspecialties within Hematopoietic Stem Cell Transplantation, as well as exposure to the different disciplines that relate to Hematopoietic Stem Cell Transplantation.
 These include Radiation Oncology, and clinical laboratory rotations.